bbonsign/pandoc_resume/markdown/resume.md

     * Mentored fellow students and reviewed their code in a way that led them to greater understanding of programming concepts

-    * Pair-programed in an agile environment, both in person and remotely
+    * Pair-programmed both in person and remotely

-    * Created a crossword authoring web app using Vue.js as a final project (repo: <https://github.com/Crossword-Editor/crossword-editor>), while working on a remote team
+    * Created and deployed a crossword authoring web app using Vue.js as a final project (repo: <https://github.com/Crossword-Editor/crossword-editor>), while working with a remote team using agile practices

 Aug 2018 - January 2020
 :   **Advanced Math Tutor for [Sylvan Learning](https://www.sylvanlearning.com/)** (Cary, NC).

-    * Tutored high school math topics up through AP calculus AB/BC and SAT/ACT math preparation
+    * Tutored high school math topics up through AP calculus AB/BC and SAT/ACT math preparation with noticeable increases in test scores; worked with students independently and in groups to personalize the lesson delivery and ensure progress

-    * Worked with up to three students at a time, but interacting with each student independently

-    * Familiarized myself with elementary and middle school math curricula so I could also work with younger school students
+    * Independently familiarized myself with elementary and middle school math curricula so I could also help younger students

     * Kept detailed records of each session with a student to track progress and provide feedback for parents

 Aug 2011 - May 2018
-:   **Instructor** University of Georgia (Athens, GA)
+:   **Adjunct Professor/Instructor** [University of Georgia](https://www.math.uga.edu/) (Athens, GA)

-    * Hired as a full-time instructor for the 2017-2018 academic year after graduating with a PhD

-    * Part-time instructor until while I was a grad student as part of my support, with the same responsibilities of a full-time instructor, but a smaller teaching load

-    * Responsible for managing time effectively, delivering lectures, preparing and grading tests/assignments, and responding to student feedback

-    * Prepared me for working well with others and quickly learning technical concepts with a eye towards helping others
+    * Progressed from part-time instructor of record as a grad student to full-time adjunct professor after earning my degree

+    * Developed curriculum, delivered lectures to 4 classes of ~30 students per semester, prepared and graded tests and assignments and responded to student feedback

+    * Quickly learned advanced technical concepts and tailored classes to meet students needs while helping them master advanced math concepts

 Aug 2015 - May 2016